aswatib/RandomVariable/BachelorThesis.md

 layout: default
 ---

-# My bacherlor thesis project - This blog is a work in progress.
+# My bacherlor thesis project
 It's unrelatable in this era to not have a digital copy of a bachelor dissertation, but that's how it has been for me since I graduated long back in 2009.
 This was when students at the university were supposed to submit only a printed version.
 When I finished my master's thesis this year, I realized I might need to write a bit about my bachelor's thesis project as well somewhere.
 And that's what this blog post is mainly about.
 My actual bachelor thesis dissertation/report was around 80-85 pages as I recall, and this post is mainly a gist of the report based on my memory in combination with a standard scientific protocol -- luckily, I found a digital copy of the protocol that my group and I had followed during the project.

 **Thesis title**: Extraction, purification, and estimation of specific activity of microbial amylase